Emeritus Fellow in Spanish

 - Relationship between Arabic, Jewish and Christian culture in the middle ages.

-Elizabeth Drayson was an undergraduate at Newnham College, Cambridge and is currently Lorna Close Fellow in Spanish at Murray Edwards College, College Lecturer in Spanish at Peterhouse, and an Affiliated Lecturer in the Department of Spanish and Portuguese.
+Elizabeth Drayson was an undergraduate at Newnham College, Cambridge and is Emeritus Fellow in Spanish at Murray Edwards College.
 She specialises in medieval Spanish literature and cultural history, and the relationship between Arabic, Jewish, and Christian culture during the Middle Ages and Early Modern period.

 - 2016 The Lead Books of Granada, Early Modern History: Society and Culture series (New York and Basingstoke: Palgrave MacMillan), paperback edition.